CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Meta-Heuristic_Optimization_Methods/swarmIntelligence.md

 -

-###Algorithm
+### Algorithm

-We create artifical particles and move them around in the search-space according to simple mathematical formulas over the particle's position and velocity
+We create artificial particles and move them around in the search-space according to simple mathematical formulas over the particle's position and velocity

 Each particle's movement is influenced by its local best known position

-Each particle is guided toward the best known positions in the search-space, whcih are updated as better positions are found by other particles
+Each particle is guided toward the best known positions in the search-space, which are updated as better positions are found by other particles

 This is expected to move the swarm toward the best solutions